Drawing Fibonacci Retracement Levels on Upward & Downwards XAUUSD Trend

 Explanation for the Above Fibonacci Retracement Setup Trade Example

-The above example is the perfect setup where the price retraces immediately after touching the 38.2 % Fib retracement.
+The example provided above represents the ideal setup where the price retraces immediately after reaching the 38.2% Fibonacci retracement level.

-This Fib retracement provided a lot of resistance for the price pull-back: this was the best place for a trader to place a sell limit order as the market quickly headed down after hitting this 38.2 % Fib retracement.
-For this trade a trader would have put their stop loss order at the 61.8 % Fib retracement.
+This Fibonacci retracement provided significant resistance for price pull-backs: it was an ideal point for traders to set a sell limit order, as the market swiftly declined after reaching the 38.2% Fibonacci retracement.
+For this transaction, a trader would position their stop loss order at the 61.8% Fibonacci retracement.

 - Hull Moving Average XAU/USD Indicator